nonplayer/hammercrawl/hc_world_bible.md

 * For some reasons, ogres are secretly fetishized in the more remote of Human lands (this is probably due to a certain old pornographer's art zines being distributed to dungeon raiding parties in the Province of Doom).
 This tends to lead to a number of awkward and ultimately doomed human-ogre romances started via casual encounter scrolls posted on Greg's Listing-boards.
 These trysts have resulted in a distressing number of single ogre moms and deadbeat human dads, and more than a handful of half-ogre Base Ball teams.

+## Organizations

+### International Brotherhood of Garlic Pilferers (IBGF)

+This organized guild of vegetable thieves is one of the most fearsome and powerful thieving collectives in all of the known world.
+There are secret chapterhouses in every major city, and many of the smaller towns and villages too.
+A single offense against their trade is a promise of a lifetime of enmity.

 ## Polities